crustio/Crust-Grants-Program/applications/box.md

 ![https://dev.to/fx/google-photos-open-source-alternative-with-react-native-80c](https://raw.githubusercontent.com/functionland/functionland.github.io/main/static/images/box-diagram.jpg)

 * An overview of the technology stack to be used

+"box" is a collection of integrations for creating a server software that runs js-ipfs in a Node.js environment to serve application data.
+We use libp2p to create the required protocols for front-end developers to interface with the back-end "box" node, which is running on ipfs.
+Developers can send commands such as fetch files, upload, or access database.
+This is achieved by importing a single library that exposes the "box" functionalities to them, @functionland/graph (inspired by [Microsoft Graph workflow](https://docs.microsoft.com/en-us/graph/use-the-api)).
+These commands are then transferred to "box" node using libp2p.
+On the back-end the commands are interpreted by the "box" and are sent to js-ipfs or database library to get executed.
+Database library is using IPLD, specifically DAG-JSON/DAG-JOSE.
+Multiple "box"es are synchronized and accessible using ipfs-cluster.

+Finally, as an availability guarantee for sensitive data, "box" provides the capability to pin data with Crust network, to give them a peace of mind over data safety.
+They have the option to backup their data to Filecoin network to preserve their important information from data loss.

 * Documentation of core components, protocols, architecture, etc. to be deployed
 * PoC/MVP or other relevant prior work or research on the topic: